Liver Cancer

 Having excessive alcohol may cause alcohol-related liver hardening, which may then develop into liver cancer.
 The chance of alcoholic hepatitis B carriers getting liver cell cancer is 2 times higher than the general virus carriers.

-• Non-alcoholic Fatty Liver Disease (NAFLD) and Non-alcoholic Hepatosteatosis (NASH):
+• Non-alcoholic fatty liver disease (NAFLD) and Non-alcoholic Steatohepatitis (NASH):

 Obesity, diabetes mellitus, and other metabolic disorders may induce liver damage leading to cirrhosis and liver cancer.